close-dev-team/mobile-close-channel-sdk-ios/doc/SDK Reference Documentation/classes/CloseChannelController.md

                          failure: ((_ error: CloseChannelError) -> Void)?)
 ```

-Get a list of available channels
+Get a list of available channels of the user

 - parameters:
   - `success`: Called when successfully completed